UK Charity Number: 1155829 Zambian NGO Registration: RINGO 101/0153/14

 A huge thanks to the Herrod Foundation for their commitment to the Girls Programme since 2015!

-In August 2016, in partnership with Baraka Community Partnerships, we launched the first Girls Council pilot project in the Sinazongwe District.
+In August 2016 we launched the first Girls Council pilot project in the Sinazongwe District.
 The 6-month pilot was a huge success - we directly impacted 68 women and girls from 4 schools through the facilitation of 24 workshops, the Councils also went on to impact over 1,000 community members and pupils through their own activities.
 98% of the Girls Council members now consider themselves advocates for girls and 95% are actively sharing their learning across their communities and schools.
 2 teenage girls have even re-enrolled in school following encouragement from their local Girls Council.
 While it is clear the pilot project has had an impact during the 6 months, it is also clear there is still progress to be made - 66% of members felt they were more confident speaking out in public for Girls Education, the remaining 34% still lack the confidence needed to be effective advocates.
-Plans are currently underway to continue this project in 2017 - watch this space for updates!
+Thanks to the generous support of Baraka Community Partnerships, the Souter Charitable Trust and the Eleanor Rathbone Charitable Trust have been able to continue the project into 2017, and we are working to ensure the long-term sustainability of the Girls Councils at all 4 participating schools.
+Watch this space for more details!

 SCZ's 'Three Tier' Approach to Menstrual Health Management

 The Girls Councils